Our Clergy Team

 Pronouns: he/him/his

-Rabbi Lori Levine is thrilled to be the Rabbi Educator at Congregation Shaare Emeth, overseeing the Religious School and engaging our Religious School families with the wider community.
-Originally from New Jersey, Rabbi Levine was shaped by her years at Jewish summer camp (URJ Camp Harlam and URJ Kutz Camp), non-profit work, living in Israel on the URJ Heller High program, and volunteer work.
-She received her undergraduate degree from New York University in European and Mediterranean Studies in 2010 and then worked as a Jewish educator in New York City.
+Rabbi Lori Levine serves as Associate Rabbi and Director of Education at Congregation Shaare Emeth, overseeing the Religious School and creating connections for our families with children to the wider temple community.
+Originally from New Jersey, Rabbi Levine was shaped by her years at Jewish summer camp, non-profit work, working as a community organizer, living in Israel on the URJ Heller High program, and volunteer work with elders.
+She received her undergraduate degree from New York University in European and Mediterranean Studies in 2010.
+She received her rabbinic ordination and Master’s in Jewish Education from Hebrew Union College-Jewish Institute of Religion in Los Angeles, CA, in 2018.

 Pronouns: she/her/hers

-Rabbi Emeritus Dr. Jeffrey Stiffman
+Rabbi Emeritus

 Rabbi Emeritus Jeffrey Stiffman received his undergraduate degree from Loyola College and was ordained in 1965 at the Hebrew Union College-Jewish Institute of Religion in Cincinnati, Ohio.
 He earned his Ph.D. in Theology in 1972.
 He served as Assistant Rabbi of Shaare Emeth from 1965-1968 and was named Senior Rabbi in 1971, serving in that capacity until his retirement in 2004, when he was named Rabbi Emeritus.
 During his tenure, Rabbi Stiffman and his staff instituted many innovative programs of worship, education, and social justice.
 Rabbi Stiffman and wife Arlene, have three adult children and eight grandchildren.